fisheryv/lobe-chat/README.md

 #### `4` Agent Market

-In the LobeChat Agent Marketplace, creators can discover a vibrant and innovative community that brings together a multitude of well-designed agents, which not only play an important role in work scenarios but also offer great convenience in learning processes.
+In the PlanChat Agent Marketplace, creators can discover a vibrant and innovative community that brings together a multitude of well-designed agents, which not only play an important role in work scenarios but also offer great convenience in learning processes.
 Our marketplace is not just a showcase platform but also a collaborative space.
 Here, everyone can contribute their wisdom and share the agents they have developed.

 > \[!TIP]
 >
 > By [🤖/🏪 Submit Agents][submit-agents-link], you can easily submit your agent creations to our platform.
-> Importantly, LobeChat has established a sophisticated automated internationalization (i18n) workflow,
+> Importantly, PlanChat has established a sophisticated automated internationalization (i18n) workflow,
 > capable of seamlessly translating your agent into multiple language versions.
 > This means that no matter what language your users speak, they can experience your agent without barriers.